statox/statox.github.io/src/posts/others/comments.md

  - Make the script parsing all the published posts, listing the posts without an associated issue and creating the issues;
  - Change the posts source code to inject the comments.

+### A quick update

+_November 2020 -_ When I originally wrote the script I didn't want to think too much about the authentication to Github API and chose to go the simple way using a login/password basic auth header.
+This worked well until Github decided to deprecate this authentication mode.

+So I replaced the calls made to Github API via axios by the [octokit](https://github.com/octokit/rest.js) library.
+It wraps the calls to the API and it handles the authentication really simply and replacing the axios calls were only a matter of minutes _(I take that as a sign that my script was decently architectured 😎)_.

+The complete version of the script is still [on Github](https://github.com/statox/blog/blob/061b79001fda91c7c8b4bb72147247a4e24eff11/tools/createIssues.js).

 ### Configuring travis-ci

 Running a script at build time with travis-ci is fairly straight forward.
 I added a new step in the `script` job looking like this: